MAKLab/MoonsRover1/README.md

 # MoonsRover1
 Remotely operated robot/rover for the Moons of MAKLab project.

-Progress so far
+Progress so far:

-Low level firmware created (though not tested) for Arduino Nano controller
+- Low level firmware created (though not tested) for Arduino Nano controller;
+- Basic video stream tested.

 Function